 The Farmer’s Dog fresh food was formulated by board-certified veterinary nutritionists to be 100% complete and balanced according to AAFCO standards.
 We meet those standards using clean, human-grade ingredients, compared to traditional pet foods which fall under the regulatory framework of “feed,” and are made using feed-grade ingredients, and preservatives.
 That difference, and the quality of our nutrition, have always been manifest in the health of our customers’ dogs, and the willingness of veterinary professionals to recommend our food.

 However, we wanted to find a more rigorous, and ethical way to test our food, and to demonstrate that it was complete and balanced, and bioavailable (that is, that the nutrients were being used by dogs’ bodies and contributing to their good health).

-So we designed our own feeding trial.
-Our test surpassed existing standards in terms of the number and variety of dogs tested, the blood values tested, and the duration of the trial.
+So we conducted a feeding trial that surpassed existing standards in terms of the number and variety of dogs tested, the blood values tested, and the duration of the trial.
 Importantly, our methodology also took into account the overall well-being of the dogs involved.

 How it worked

 The 10 dogs who participated in our feeding trial represented a mix of ages, sizes, and breeds, from purebred dogs including Australian shepherds, Rottweilers, and French bulldogs, to mixed-breed dogs.

 The trial ran from March 2014 to March 2020 during which time the participating dogs were fed The Farmer’s Dog recipes exclusively.
 The dogs in our study participated for a minimum of one year, and up to a full six years.

 The dogs in the trial were, and are, pets; they lived normal lives, at home with their families.